Arthur Gonzalez

-Arthur J. Gonzalez is a senior fellow at New York University School of Law and member of the PROMESA oversight board in charge of resolving the Puerto Rican government-debt crisis.
+Arthur J. Gonzalez is a senior fellow at New York University School of Law.
+Until August 2025, he was also member of the PROMESA oversight board in charge of resolving the Puerto Rican government-debt crisis.
 Before his retirement from the bench, he was chief judge of the United States Bankruptcy Court for the Southern District of New York.

 Gonzalez received his undergraduate degree from Fordham University in 1969.
 Following graduation, he worked as a New York City public school teacher until 1982, earning a master's degree from the Brooklyn College School of Education.
 After earning a law degree in the Evening Program at Fordham in 1982, Gonzalez became an attorney for the Manhattan District Counsel Office of the Internal Revenue Service (IRS).
 He left the IRS in 1988 and worked as a private lawyer for several firms.
 During this period, he earned a Master of Laws from New York University (NYU).
 In 1991, Gonzalez re-entered government to become an Assistant United States Trustee for the Southern District of New York.
 He was promoted in 1993 to become trustee for New York, Connecticut, and Vermont.
 Judge Gonzalez was appointed bankruptcy judge in 1995.